-This relates to the considerations for meeting the Residency Requirement for Naturalisation for applications under Section 6 of the British Nationality Act 1981 and covers the following topics:
+This relates to the considerations for meeting the Residency Requirement for Naturalisation UK for applications under Section 6 of the British Nationality Act 1981 and covers the following topics:

 - Residence Requirements for British Citizenship u/s 6 of British Nationality Act 1981: